Parameterized Algorithms for Kidney Exchange: Preliminaries

 \section{Preliminaries}

-For an integer $k$, we denote the sets $\{0,1,\ldots,k\}$ and $\{1,2,\ldots,k\}$ by $[k]_0$ and $[k]$ respectively.
+For an integer $k$, we denote the sets $\{0,1,\ldots,k\}$ and $\{1,2,\ldots,k\}$ by $[k]_0$ and $[k]$, respectively.

-A kidney exchange problem is formally represented by a directed graph $\GG=(\VV,\AA)$ which is known as the {\em compatibility graph}.
-A subset $\BB\subseteq\VV$ of vertices denotes {\em altruistic donors} (also called {\em non-directed donors}); the other set $\VV\setminus\BB$ of vertices denote a patient-donor pair who wish to participate in the kidney exchange program.
-We have a directed edge $(u,v)\in\AA$ if the donor of the vertex $u\in\VV$ has a kidney compatible with the patient of the vertex $v\in\VV\setminus\BB$.
-Kidney exchange happens either (i) along a {\em trading-cycle} $u_1, u_2, \ldots, u_k$ where the patient of the vertex $u_i\in\VV\setminus\BB$ receives a kidney from the donor of the vertex $u_{i-1}\in\VV\setminus\BB$ for every $2\leq i\leq k$ and the patient of the vertex $u_1$ receives the kidney from the donor of the vertex $u_k$, or (ii) along a {\em trading-chain} $u_1, u_2, \ldots, u_k$ where $u_1\in\BB, u_i\in\VV\setminus\BB$ for $2\le i\le k$ and the patient of the vertex $u_j$ receives a kidney from the donor of the vertex $u_{j-1}$ for $2\le j\le k$.
+A \KE problem is formally represented by a directed graph $\GG=(\VV,\AA)$ which is known as the {\em compatibility graph}.
+A subset $\BB\subseteq\VV$ of vertices denotes {\em altruistic donors} (also called {\em non-directed donors}); the other set $\VV\setminus\BB$ of vertices denote a recipient-donor pair who wish to participate in the kidney exchange program.
+We have a directed edge $(u,v)\in\AA$ if the donor of the vertex $u\in\VV$ has a kidney compatible with the recipient of the vertex $v\in\VV\setminus\BB$.
+Kidney exchanges happen either (i) along a {\em trading-cycle} $u_1, u_2, \ldots, u_k$ where the recipient of the vertex $u_i\in\VV\setminus\BB$ receives a kidney from the donor of the vertex $u_{i-1}\in\VV\setminus\BB$ for every $2\leq i\leq k$ and the recipient of the vertex $u_1$ receives the kidney from the donor of the vertex $u_k$, or (ii) along a {\em trading-chain} $u_1, u_2, \ldots, u_k$ where $u_1\in\BB, u_i\in\VV\setminus\BB$ for $2\le i\le k$ and the recipient of the vertex $u_j$ receives a kidney from the donor of the vertex $u_{j-1}$ for $2\le j\le k$.
 Due to operational reasons, all the kidney transplants along a trading-cycle or a trading-chain should be performed simultaneously.
 This puts an upper bound on the length \el of feasible trading-cycles and trading-chains.
 We define the length of a path or cycle as the number of edges in it.
-The kidney exchange clearing problem is to find a collection of feasible trading-cycles and trading-chains which maximizes the number of patients who receive a kidney.
-Formally it is defined as follows.
+The kidney exchange clearing problem is to find a collection of feasible trading-cycles and trading-chains which maximizes the number of recipients who receive a kidney.
+Formally, it is defined as follows.

-\begin{definition}[\KE] Given a directed graph $\GG=(\VV,\AA)$ with no self-loops, an altruistic vertex set $\BB\subset\VV$, two integers $\el_p$ and $\el_c$ denoting the maximum length of respectively paths and cycles allowed, and a target $t$, compute if there exists a collection \CC of disjoint cycles of length at most $\el_c$ and paths with starting from altruistic vertices only each of length at most $\el_p$ which cover at least $t$ non-altruistic vertices.
+\begin{definition}[\KE] Given a directed graph $\GG=(\VV,\AA)$ with no self-loops, an altruistic vertex set $\BB\subseteq\VV$, two integers $\el_p$ and $\el_c$ denoting the maximum length of, respectively, paths and cycles allowed, and a target $t$, compute if there exists a collection \CC of disjoint cycles of length at most $\el_c$ and paths with starting from altruistic vertices only each of length at most $\el_p$ which cover at least $t$ non-altruistic vertices.
 We denote an arbitrary instance of \KE by $(\GG,\BB,\el_p,\el_c,t)$. \end{definition}